open-mmlab/mmtracking/docs/model_zoo.md

 | FGFA         | 6.4        |
 | SELSA        | 7.2        |

-### Training speed and memory on multi object tracking
+### Training speed and memory of multi object tracking

-### Inference speed on video object detection
+### Inference speed of multi object tracking

-### Training speed and memory on single object tracking
+### Training speed and memory of single object tracking

-### Inference speed on single object tracking
+### Inference speed of single object tracking